-We are a development stage company with a history of operating losses that are expected to continue and we are unable to predict the extent of future losses, whether we will generate significant revenues or whether we will achieve or sustain profitability.
+We are a development stage company with a history of operating losses that are expected to continue and we are unable to predict the extent of future losses, whether we will generate significant or any revenues or whether we will achieve or sustain profitability.

-We are a company in the development stage and our prospects must be considered in light of the uncertainties, risks, expenses and difficulties frequently encountered by companies in their early stages of operations.
-We have generated operating losses in all periods since our inception in June 2006, including losses of approximately \$3.7 million, \$10.0 million, and \$36.4 million for the years ended December 31, 2009, 2010 and 2011, respectively, and \$13.0 million in the six months ended June 30, 2012.
-At June 30, 2012, we had an accumulated deficit of approximately \$69.6 million.
-We expect to make substantial expenditures and incur increasing operating costs in the future and our accumulated deficit will increase significantly as we expand development and clinical trial activities for our product candidates.
+We are a development stage company and our prospects must be considered in light of the uncertainties, risks, expenses and difficulties frequently encountered by companies in their early stages of operations.
+We have generated operating losses in all periods since our inception in June 2006, including losses of approximately \$10.0 million, \$36.4 million and \$27.6 million for the years ended December 31, 2010, 2011 and 2012, respectively, and approximately \$19.5 million for the six months ended June 30, 2013.
+At June 30, 2013, we had an accumulated deficit of approximately \$103.7 million.
+We expect to make substantial expenditures and incur increasing operating costs and interest expense in the future and our accumulated deficit will increase significantly as we expand development and clinical trial activities for our product candidates.
 Our losses have had, and are expected to continue to have, an adverse impact on our working capital, total assets and stockholders' equity.
-Because of the risks and uncertainties associated with product development, we are unable to predict the extent of any future losses, whether we will ever generate significant revenues or if we will ever achieve or sustain profitability.
+Because of the risks and uncertainties associated with product development, we are unable to predict the extent of any future losses, whether we will ever generate significant or any revenues or if we will ever achieve or sustain profitability.